 The benefits of online grocery services and meal kits

 - Convenience.
-Online grocery services are huge time-savers, because you don’t have to commute to the grocery store, spend time browsing the aisles, or wait in line at the checkout while the shopper in front of you hunts for coupons.
-While the grocery store packages your groceries, you can relax or tackle other errands.
+Online grocery services can be huge time-savers.
+You don’t have to commute to the grocery store.
+You don’t have to spend time browsing the aisles.
+And you don’t have to wait at the checkout while the shopper in front of you hunts for coupons.
+While the grocery store packs your order, you can relax or tackle other errands.
 Delivery times vary, but some services can deliver your food to you within a day.
-“It’s incredibly convenient because I can shop anywhere and schedule my delivery time,” says Lateeshia Sheldrick, a marketing professional in Toronto.
+“It’s incredibly convenient,” says Lateeshia Sheldrick, a marketing professional in Toronto.
+“I can shop anywhere and schedule my delivery time.”

 - Healthy choices.
 When healthy options are scarce at home, you might be more inclined to indulge in junk food or fast food.
 A behavioural study found that people who were trying to lose weight found success by ordering groceries online.
 That’s because they were less likely to buy junk food – or too much food.
 Another study found that people generally chose fewer unhealthy foods when shopping online.
 And that’s because there’s no instant gratification.
 Those candy bars and other snacks displayed so temptingly at the checkout?
 Not an issue when you’re shopping online.
 “I eat less junk and eat out way less now,” says Jill Noronha, a busy young professional who uses grocery delivery food services monthly.

 - Mindful shopping can save you money.
 Online grocery shopping allows you to compare the prices of food easily, and use exclusive online coupons.
 Shopping online also forces you to think carefully about each item you place in your e-cart.
 Why?
 Because you can see your total bill rise each time you add an item.
 And it’s easier to stick to your shopping list if you’re not tempted by in-store displays.
 In today’s climate of rising grocery prices, every bit of savings helps.